cloudbuster11/Airbean-backend/README.md

 # Airbean API Documentation

-This Airbean API Documentation was created using different "often used" technologies for example:
+This Airbean API was created using different "often used" technologies for example:

 - Node.js
 - Express